facebookresearch/eft/docs/GETTING_STARTED.md

 #Render via denspose IUV, on bbox image
 python -m demo.visEFTFit --rendermode denspose --onbbox

+#Use --waitforkeys to stop after visualizing each sample, waiting for any key pressed
+python -m demo.visEFTFit --rendermode geo --waitforkeys

+#use --turntable to show the mesh via turn table views
+python -m demo.visEFTFit --rendermode geo --turntable

+#Use --onbbox, if you want to visualize output in bbox space
+python -m demo.visEFTFit --onbbox

-#Render via normal shading, all annotated humans per image
+#Use --multi to show all annotated humans (multiple people) per image
-python -m demo.visEFTFit --rendermode normal --bShowMultiSub
+python -m demo.visEFTFit --rendermode normal --multi

+#Use --multi --turntable
+python -m demo.visEFTFit --rendermode geo --multi --turntable

 ```
-- When windows pop up, press any key to move on.
+- By default, the rendered images are saved in the directory (default: ./render_eft ) specified by "--render_dir"

-- For screenless rendering (e.g., a server without a screen), use "xvfb-run"
+- Our visualization pipeline uses OpenGL, requiring a screen to dispaly output.
+For screenless rendering (e.g., a server without a screen), use "xvfb-run"
 ```
 xvfb-run python -m demo.visEFTFit
 ```

 - In the EFT files for COCO, you can find coco annotation ID in 'annotId'.
 Check the following script to visualize EFT fitting with other COCO annotations (e.g., bbox, skeleton, or mask)
 ```